wlsf82/age-discoverer/README.md

 # ok
 ```

-**Note:** after pushes to the master branch, lint and tests are automatically executed and the build status can be seen below.
+**Note:** after pushes to any branch on GitHub, lint and tests are automatically executed on [SemaphoreCI](https://semaphoreci.com/wlsf82/age-discoverer) and the build status can be seen below.

 [![Build Status](https://semaphoreci.com/api/v1/wlsf82/age-discoverer/branches/master/badge.svg)](https://semaphoreci.com/wlsf82/age-discoverer)